Life after SSRI

 I used that expression to the gorgeous naked woman lying next to me who, God bless her, actually found me attractive, and did not consider herself to be in fact, "out of my league".

-(This was before I discovered weight loss and the gym.)
+(This was even before I discovered weight loss and the gym.)

-I am forty-seven years old, I have had one sexual partner in my life, and she is long gone.
+I am forty-seven years old, I have had all of one sexual partner in my life, and she is long gone.

 And yet.